Here’s what we have been up to

 February 2023-May 2024 (Oberlin College)

 Resumed data collection December 2024 (DePauw University) with funding from J. William and Dorothy A. Asher Fund.
-Data collection is complete and results are coming soon.
-Manuscript underway too!

 Stand Out or Fit In?: Exploring the Sexual Self Among Immigrant Adults